yangacer/BehaviorDB/concepts/error.markdown

 	<td>[EINVAL]</td>
 	<td>The pointer associated with d was negative. </td>
 	<td>Init file pointer in CTOR with 0.</td>
-	<td>Operation is aborted.
-Error state that can be recover via reconstruct a BehaviorDB with different configurations.<td/>
+	<td>Error state that can be recover via reconstruct a BehaviorDB with different configurations.<td/>
 	<td>Yes</td>
 </tr>